Product Search

 A loop system is easily installed by professionals in most venues.
 A test loop is run to make sure the proposed design will work before we do the permanent installation.
 Installations are required to meet the international standard IEC 60118-4, which defines the magnetic strength field, frequencies and measurement requirements.
 Installations are tested with a FSM (field strength meter) to confirm compliance.

-We offer your church, auditorium, corporate meeting room, bank, senior center or private venue the support you need to successfully go "live" with the hearing loop.
+We offer your church, auditorium, corporate meeting room, bank, senior center or private venue the support you need to successfully go “live” with the hearing loop.
+Assist 2 Hear specializes in phased array installations for optimal user satisfaction.

 • Custom design and installation to ensure you get the right product for your venue